nextsnake/nextcore/docs/gateway.rst

         )

 .. hint::
    Confused by this?
-Check out the :ref:`Making requests` tutorial
+Check out the :ref:`Making requests` tutorial!

 Connecting to Discord
 ^^^^^^^^^^^^^^^^^^^^^